AlexBaranovIT/Weather-TG-Bot/README.md

 # Weather-TG-Bot
-This Telegram bot can send you weather information about any city File keepalive.py helps to connect project to monitor to keep alive program File keys.py shows what key you need to have, and where to get them
+This Telegram bot can send you weather information about any city

+* File keepalive.py helps to connect project to monitor to keep alive program
+* File keys.py shows what key you need to have, and where to get them
+* File weatherbot.py is main file with all bot code